FluentValidation/FluentValidation/docs/specific-properties.md

 In the above example only the rule for the `Surname` property will be executed.

-When working with sub-properties of collections, you can use a wildcard indexer (`[]`) to indicat all items of a collection.
+When working with sub-properties of collections, you can use a wildcard indexer (`[]`) to indicate all items of a collection.
 For example, if you wanted to validate the `Cost` property of every order, you could use the following:

 ```csharp
 var validator = new CustomerValidator();